Jaimilit/Punk-Rock-Trivia/README.md

 ## Validator Testing
 HTML No errors were returned when passing through the official W3C validator
 ![HTML Validator](/assets/images/html-checker.jpg)

 CSS No errors were returned when passing through the official Jigsaw validator
 ![CSS Validator](/assets/images/css-validator.jpg)

-Accessibility I confirm easy user accessibility by running it through lighthouse in dev tools lighthouse
+Accessibility I confirm easy user accessibility by running it through lighthouse in dev tools
 ![Lighthouse](/assets/images/lighthouse.jpg)

-Javascript - Minor error were returned using (JSHint) with terms "let" and "const" when using Mozilla.
+Javascript - Minor errors were returned using (JSHint) with terms "let" and "const" when using Mozilla.
 ![Jshint](/assets/images/jshint.jpg)

 # Unfixed Bugs
-In the future I would like to increase my accessibility score, as well as my performance score.
+In the future I would like to increase my performance and SEO scores.
 I think the more I work at coding and become familiar with best practices, that these scores will become better and better.
 In the future I would like to add a timer to countdown for each question.

 # Deployment
 For this project I used GitHub